Equity Investors Have Much to Offer New Mexico Entrepreneurs

 While New Mexico hasn’t attracted the type of venture capital that flocks to entrepreneurial hot spots like San Francisco and other West Coast cities, equity investors are pumping money into promising startups all over the state.
 Those investors might be venture capitalists, but they’re more likely to be angel investors, family members and friends, and crowdfunders.

-In 2016, according to the National Venture Capital Association, 11 New Mexico companies received capital funding from venture capitalists — small potatoes when compared with VC investment in more than 2,650 companies in California and 84 in Arizona.
-Two of the state’s other neighbors, Colorado and Utah, got a larger share of the venture capital pie, but the Colorado, Utah and New Mexico combined still accounted for less than 10 percent of the VC deals.
+According to the National Venture Capital Association, 162 New Mexico startups received capital funding from venture capitalists between 2020 and 2024 — small potatoes when compared with VC investment in more than 22,900 companies in California during the same period.

 Like other equity investors, angels and venture capitalists offer a budding business advice, direction, experience and other intangibles in addition to cash.
 Crowdfunding sites are less intimate arrangements, but the platforms generate publicity and enthusiastic support to projects trying to get traction.